Passive cooling: Night flushing

 Night flushing (also known as night ventilation, night cooling, night purging, or nocturnal convective cooling) is a passive or semi-passive cooling strategy that requires increased air movement at night to cool the structural elements of a building.
 A distinction may be made between free cooling to chill water and night flushing to cool down building thermal mass.
 To execute night flushing, one typically keeps the building envelope closed during the day.
 The building structure's thermal mass acts as a sink through the day and absorbs heat gains from occupants, equipment, solar radiation, and conduction through walls, roofs, and ceilings.
 At night, when the outside air is cooler, the envelope is opened, allowing cooler air to pass through the building so the stored heat can be dissipated by convection.
 This process reduces the temperature of the indoor air and of the building's thermal mass, allowing convective, conductive, and radiant cooling to take place during the day when the building is occupied.
 Night flushing is most effective in climates with a large diurnal swing, i.e. a large difference between the daily maximum and minimum outdoor temperature.
-For optimal performance, the nighttime outdoor air temperature should fall well below the daytime comfort zone limit of 22 C, and should not have low absolute or specific humidity.
-In hot, humid climates the dirunal temperature swing is typically small, and the nighttime humidity stays high.
+For optimal performance, the nighttime outdoor air temperature should fall well below the daytime comfort zone limit of 22 C, and should have low absolute or specific humidity.
+In hot, humid climates the diurnal temperature swing is typically small, and the nighttime humidity stays high.
 Night flushing has limited effectiveness and can introduce high humidity that causes problems and can lead to high energy costs if it is removed by active systems during the day.
 Thus, night flushing's effectiveness is limited to sufficiently dry climates.
 For the night flushing strategy to be effective at reducing indoor temperature and energy usage, the thermal mass must be sized sufficiently and distributed over a wide enough surface area to absorb the space's daily heat gains.
 Also, the total air change rate must be high enough to remove the internal heat gains from the space at night.

 There are three ways night flushing can be achieved in a building: